Banging Toolbox

 Best trade air compressor

-If you are a builder, you will need an air compressor that delivers enough pressure for the most demanding jobs.
-You will also want to match the power of the motor with a tank that can hold a good amount of pressurized air before the compression mechanism has to kick in again.
+If you are a chippy, you will need an air compressor that delivers enough pressure for the most demanding jobs.
+You want to match the power of the motor with a tank that can hold a larger amount of pressurized air before the compression mechanism kicks in again.

 When shopping for a heavy-duty model, the most important factors to consider are air pressure/volume and electrical requirements.
 Many compressors that have enough power for heavy-duty applications will probably require 220V, so make sure that the circuit can handle it without tripping the breaker.

-The Makita MAC700 has a 2.0 HP motor that drives Makita’s own Big Bore pump cylinder and piston system.
+The Makita MAC700 runs with a 2.0 HP motor that drives Makita’s own Big Bore pump cylinder and piston system.

 This innovative design results in higher air output and overall better performance with much less noise than other air compressors.